This event took place on 1 July 2021.

 In the first phase they have proven the concept of their composite walling technique by testing their thermal properties.
 Phase 2 of development will see new cob buildings, applying this technique, built on the University of Plymouth campus and prototypes built in Norfolk and Normandy.

-Take a glimpse into the laboratories behind the science of natural earthen building materials and ask architects, engineers and surveyors what the CobBauge earth walling system gives to the future of earth buildings in the UK and Northern France.
+Attendees were offered a glimpse into the laboratories behind the science of natural earthen building materials and were able to ask architects, engineers and surveyors what the CobBauge earth walling system gives to the future of earth buildings in the UK and Northern France.

-This event will be of most interest to those whose work involves the built environment, whether researchers or professionals in engineering, materials science, conservation, construction, physics, architecture, design and history.
-It may also be relevant for local authorities and planners.
+This event was of most interest to those whose work involves the built environment, whether researchers or professionals in engineering, materials science, conservation, construction, physics, architecture, design and history.
+It may also have been relevant for local authorities and planners.